generalcodingcollectibles

 Back in the DVD days, this problem did not exist.
 You bought the disc, threw away the plastic wrap, put it on a shelf, and that was the end of the negotiation.
 The publisher could disappear, get acquired, or explode in a corporate merger and your movie would still be sitting there, ready to go.

 That is what ownership looks like.
-Boring.
-Reliable.
 Beautiful.
+Just beautiful.

 Game Pass and PS Plus are the kind of deal that sounds amazing until you stop looking at the monthly price and start looking at the years.

+But with these subscription services?
 You do not have a shelf of games.
 You do not have something you can resell.
-You do not have the specific 2026 version of that game before three balance patches and two monetization experiments turned it into something else.
+You do not have the specific 2016 version of that game before three balance patches and two monetization experiments turned it into something else.
 The second you stop paying, the whole library evaporates.

 People hear this and say “yeah but I don’t replay games”.
 Fair.
 Until the service gets worse.

 Because that is the real checkmate here.
-The trap is not that you personally need to own every movie or every game forever.
+The trap is not that you personally need to own every movie or every game forever (well, for me it is, but let’s pretend it is not).
 The trap is that once enough people stop owning things, companies get to make the service worse and you have nowhere good to go.
 More ads, higher prices, smaller catalog, worse support, more lock-in.
 The usual enshittification arc.

 If you want a stupidly specific example, look at the 3DS.
 Pokemon Shuffle was a real Nintendo game on a real Nintendo handheld and now, legally, it may as well be smoke for anyone who didn’t grab it in time.
 The Legend of Zelda: Four Swords Anniversary Edition was free and still managed to become unobtainable.
 Free.
 Gone.
 Nintendo somehow found a way to make zero euros expire.

 Nintendo used to be the company of “blow on the cartridge and try again.”
 Very physical.
-Very stupid.
-Very honest.
+Sure, their instruction manual says not to do that, but what can I say?
+It worked.

 So now even when you buy the thing in a store, take the box home, and insert the card in the console, you may still be buying a permission slip.
 Physical-looking DRM.
 A cartridge cosplay.